aksommerville/fullmoon/README.md

 - - [ ] Pippin?
 - [ ] Review passwords.
 Seems like only one letter is changing with each treasure i pick up.
 - - It should involve convolution somehow, so changing one letter forces the others to change (even if just 1 bit of plaintext).
+- [ ] Design-rule validation for passwords, eg can't have the wand if you don't have the feather